 Bond discounts and premiums are amortized over the terms of the bonds.
 The deferred gains and losses on refundings of debt include the call premiums and the unamortized premiums or discounts attributable to the bonds refunded and are amortized over the term of the refunded issues or the new issues whichever is shorter, using the bonds outstanding method.
-The deferred gains on refundings of debt represent a deferred inflow of resources, which is reported separately on the statements of net position.
-The deferred losses on refundings of debt represent a deferred outflow of resources, which is reported separately on the statements of net position.
-Amortization of bond discounts and the deferred losses on refunding of debt are included in operating expenses.
-Amortization of bond premiums and the deferred gains on refunding of debt are included in operating revenue.
+The deferred gains on refundings of debt represent a deferred inflow of resources, which is reported separately on the statement of net position.
+The deferred losses on refundings of debt represent a deferred outflow of resources, which is reported separately on the statement of net position.
+Amortization of bond discounts and the deferred losses on refunding of debt and amortization of bond premiums and the deferred gains on refunding of debt are included in interest expense.